The Thomas Chatterton Manuscript Project

 Further research brings forth from the Gentleman's magazine: 'Brief memoirs [one page, so it was brief] of the late ingenious Benjamin Martin, including a nice engraved portrait.'
 In this report they say that he survived his attempted suicide, but the wound hastened his death: The Gentleman's Magazine August 1785

-Benjamin wrote lots of books, here's another one to temp you: The General Magazine of Arts and Science
+Benjamin wrote a number of books, here's another one to temp you: The General Magazine of Arts and Science